ThirVondukr/aioinject/README.md

 ### Singleton

-`Singleton` works the same way as `Callable` but it caches first created object:
+`Singleton` works the same way as `Scoped` but it caches first created object:

 ```python
 from aioinject import Singleton